 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Despite the fact that it was a business audience I think there is value to extract and share with you here.
 I am a personal blogger but I also do run the social media for the company I work for, although I don't talk about it here unless it involves something cool (like going to the Grammy's! or meeting Adam West!).
 So I have insight into both sides of the equation!

 I wanted to talk about one session I attended that I think you might be interested in sharing an opinion on, but first I get to share mine 🙂

-A lot of brands are missing out on that as they focus on finding the right influencers, the A-listers, the people with the big numbers.
-When in reality they have a better chance at success if they find people who are already passionate about their brand, may have small numbers, but are much more influential over their community.
-The thing is, companies have to be listening for that.
+A lot of brands are missing out on that as they focus on finding the right influencers, the A-listers, and the people with the big numbers.
+When in reality they have a better chance at success if they find people who are already passionate about their brand, may have small numbers but are much more influential over their community.
+The thing is, companies have to be listening to that.

 That's why at the mere mention of a Radian6 in a single sentence from my post on Saturday, Trish (a.k.a Dayngr), who I have followed on Twitter for quite a long time, and who works for Radian6, left a comment on that post.
 Why?

 Because that is what good companies in-tune and listen to their community do.
 Of course, they have the best tool out there to do that, but that is beside the point, they are using the tool.
 Many companies fall short and miss out.